open-life-science/open-life-science.github.io/nebula/nebula-cohort-procedures/nebula-microgrants.md

 ## Can I request a reimbursement for small equipment?
 In the current cohort, we are **only** able to offer reimbursements for mobile data top-ups and broadband servies.

+## Will OLS cover transaction and conversion fees?
+We try to reimburse you in the currency of your preference to avoid conversion fees.
+Please note, we might not be able to make transfers of certain currencies to accounts in certain countries; we will let you know if that's the case